 I require a non-refundable deposit of 20% of the full price before I begin work, with the balance due upon completion before sending out.
 I will email a final image of your artwork to you before we settle up.
 In the unlikely event of any concerns, they can be addressed at that point before framing.Basic Photography Tips

-Unless your camera is of a high specification, it is best to use a proper camera as opposed to a mobile phone camera.
-Use the highest resulution setting available.
-In general, screen shots of a mobile phone screen just won't ever be good enough.
+If you have a phone with a decent camera then it's fine to use that, otherwise perhaps use a proper camera if you have access to one.
+Always use the highest resulution setting available.
+In general.
+Screen shots of a mobile phone screen just won't ever be good enough.

 Take photos of your subject outside if possible, in natural daylight and use a tripod if you have one.

 Try to shoot from your pet's eye level.
 For my example I stood little Bono on a convenient rock platform to achieve this, but a garden bench or table will do the trick, or something similar.